Aliases for SLC18A2 Gene

 GeneCards Summary for SLC18A2 Gene

 SLC18A2 (Solute Carrier Family 18 Member A2) is a Protein Coding gene.
-Diseases associated with SLC18A2 include brain dopamine-serotonin vesicular transport disease and cocaine abuse.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Neurotransmitter Release Cycle.
-GO annotations related to this gene include enzyme binding and transmembrane transporter activity.
-An important paralog of this gene is SLC18B1.
+Diseases associated with SLC18A2 include Parkinsonism-Dystonia, Infantile, 2 and Brain Dopamine-Serotonin Vesicular Transport Disease.
+Among its related pathways are Selective Serotonin Reuptake Inhibitor Pathway, Pharmacodynamics and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Gene Ontology (GO) annotations related to this gene include enzyme binding and transmembrane transporter activity.
+An important paralog of this gene is SLC18A1.

 Involved in the ATP-dependent vesicular transport of biogenic amine neurotransmitters.
-Pumps cytosolic monoamines including dopamine, norepinephrine, serotonin, and histamine into synaptic vesicles.
+Pumps cytosolic monoamines including dopamine, norepinephrine, serotonin, and histamine into synaptic vesicles (PubMed:23363473).
 Requisite for vesicular amine storage prior to secretion via exocytosis.